Patater/modern-cmake/chapters/intro/installing.md

 And as long as a binary exists for your system, you'll be up-and-running almost immediately.
 If a binary doesn't exist, it will try to use KitWare's `scikit-build` package to build, which currently can't be listed as a dependency in the packaging system, and might even require (an older) copy of CMake to build.
 So only use this system if binaries exist, which is most of the time.

 This has the benefit of respecting your current virtual environment, as well.
+It really shines when placed in a `pyproject.toml` file, however - it will only be installed to build your package, and will not remain afterwords!
+Fantastic.

 {% hint style='info' %}
 Personally, on Linux, I put versions of CMake in folders, like `/opt/cmake312` or `~/opt/cmake312`, and then add them to [LMod].
 See [`envmodule_setup`][envmodule_setup] for help setting up an LMod system on macOS or Linux.
 It takes a bit to learn, but is a great way to manage package and compiler versions.